Lucino772/pymojang/docs/auth.rst

 Mojang Authentication
 ---------------------

 Getting a user profile is great, but you can also connect to your account and retrieve usefull information.
-The :py:meth:`~mojang.account.ext.session.connect` function is the easy way to doe it.
+The :py:meth:`~mojang.api.ext.session.connect` function is the easy way to doe it.

-Both :py:meth:`~mojang.account.ext.session.connect` and :py:class:`~mojang.account.ext._profile.MojangAuthenticatedUser` use more low-level functions, you can view them in the following sections: :doc:`Session API </references/session>` and :doc:`Authentication & Security API </references/auth/mojang>`.
+Both :py:meth:`~mojang.api.ext.session.connect` and :py:class:`~mojang.api.ext._profile.MojangAuthenticatedUser` use more low-level functions, you can view them in the following sections: :doc:`Session API </references/session>` and :doc:`Authentication & Security API </references/auth/mojang>`.

 .. code-block:: pycon